nikl881/california-roadtrip/README.md

 *	Main feature 4 - Accomodations data and images available using JQuery;
 *	Feature UX/UI 1 – Splashscreen with specific UX/UI design as starting (and turnback) point and access to the SPI;
 *	Feature UX/UI 2 – Easy and clear dark/grayscale design with bright and colorfull images that makes it more attractive for the user;
-*	Feature UX/UI 3 – Warning information available when displaying the SPI on a resolution that will not suit the best user experience;
 *	Proces/Flow  1 - Indicatiors (markers/button colors) that show the phase/status about actions that the user takes;
 *	Proces/Flow  2 – Possibilty to switch between splashscreen and the SPI.